Orc: Description

 Orcs are of human shape, and of varying size.
 They are depicted as ugly and filthy, with a taste for human flesh.
 They are fanged, bow-legged and long-armed.
 Most are small and avoid daylight.

-By the Third Age, a new breed of orc had emerged, the Uruk-hai, larger and more powerful, and no longer afraid of daylight.
+By the late Third Age, a new breed of orc had emerged from Mordor attacking Osgiliath, the Uruk-hai, larger and more powerful.
+Later, they were garrisoned also in Isengard serving Saruman, whose Uruks were no longer afraid of daylight.
 Orcs eat meat, including the flesh of Men, and may indulge in cannibalism: in The Two Towers, Grishnákh, an orc from Mordor, claims that the Isengard orcs eat orc-flesh.
-Whether that is true or spoken in malice is uncertain: an orc flings Peregrin Took stale bread and a "strip of raw dried flesh... the flesh of he dared not guess what creature".
+Whether that is true or spoken in malice is uncertain: an orc flings Peregrin Took stale bread and a "strip of raw dried flesh ... the flesh of he dared not guess what creature".

 Half-orcs appear in The Lord of the Rings, created by interbreeding of orcs and Men; they were able to go in sunlight.
 The "sly Southerner" in The Fellowship of the Ring looks "more than half like a goblin"; similar but more orc-like hybrids appear in The Two Towers "man-high, but with goblin-faces, sallow, leering, squint-eyed."

 In Peter Jackson's Lord of the Rings films, the actors playing orcs are made up with masks designed to make them look evil.
-After a disagreement with the "notorious" Hollywood producer Harvey Weinstein, Jackson had one of the masks made to resemble Weinstein, as an insult to him.
+After a disagreement with the film producer Harvey Weinstein, Jackson had one of the masks made to resemble Weinstein, as an insult to him.

 Orkish language

 The Orcs had no language of their own, merely a pidgin of many various languages.
 However, individual tribes developed dialects that differed so widely that Westron, often with a crude accent, was used as a common language.
-A few words of the Black Speech are common among Orcs: ghâsh ("fire"), sharkû ("old man", leading to Saruman's nickname "Sharkey"), snaga ("slave"), and Uruk ("orc").
-Another Orkish word is tark ("Man of Gondor") from Westron and ultimately Quenya tarkil.

-When Sauron returned to power in Mordor in the Third Age, Black Speech was used by the captains of his armies and by his servants in Barad-dûr.
-A substantial sample of debased Black Speech/Orkish can be found in The Two Towers, where a "yellow-fanged" guard Orc of Mordor curses Uglúk of Isengard:Uglúk u bagronk sha pushdug Saruman-glob búbhosh skai!In The Peoples of Middle-earth, Tolkien gives the translation: "Uglúk to the cesspool, sha! the dungfilth; the great Saruman-fool, skai!".
+When Sauron returned to power in Mordor in the Third Age, Black Speech was used by the captains of his armies and by his servants in his tower of Barad-dûr.
+A sample of debased Black Speech can be found in The Two Towers, where a "yellow-fanged" guard Orc of Mordor curses Uglúk of Isengard (an Uruk-hai chief) with the words "Uglúk u bagronk sha pushdug Saruman-glob búbhosh skai!"
+In The Peoples of Middle-earth, Tolkien gives the translation: "Uglúk to the cesspool, sha! the dungfilth; the great Saruman-fool, skai!"
 However, in a note published in Vinyar Tengwar he gives an alternative translation: "Uglúk to the dung-pit with stinking Saruman-filth, pig-guts, gah!"